Sports-related curses: One-off livery curse

-A number of drivers and teams had also suffered misfortunes running a one-off livery on race weekends.
+A number of drivers and teams have also suffered misfortunes running one-off liveries on race weekends.
 At the 2008 Brazilian Grand Prix, David Coulthard's final F1 race ended in retirement in a first lap collision when his Red Bull was sporting a Wings for Life charity livery.

 The Jaguar Racing team ran a special one-off livery at the 2004 Monaco Grand Prix promoting the release of Ocean's Twelve, with a $300,000 diamond mounted on each of the cars.
 The curse struck when driver Christian Klien crashed on the first lap, while Mark Webber retired later with a gearbox failure.
 Klien's crash resulted in the diamond going missing; it was never recovered.
 The following year, the Jaguar team, now rebranded Red Bull Racing, ran another livery that promoted the release of another film, this time Star Wars: Episode III – Revenge of the Sith.
 However, both drivers, Vitantonio Liuzzi and David Coulthard, finished their weekends early; Coulthard due to suspension damage from a wayward Michael Schumacher, and Liuzzi due to an accident later on in the race.
 Coulthard would eventually score Red Bull's first podium by finishing third at the subsequent year's running of the event, which saw the team utilise a Superman Returns livery; however, Christian Klien, returning to the now-rebranded Red Bull Racing, retired due to transmission problems.
-Similarly, Lucas di Grassi crashed his backmarker Abt Lola heavily during free practice for race two of the 2025 Berlin ePrix while running a Superman livery.
+Similarly, Lucas di Grassi crashed his backmarker Abt Lola during free practice for race two of the 2025 Berlin ePrix while running a Superman livery.

 Mercedes ran a special retro livery to celebrate 125 years of their involvement in motorsport at the 2019 German Grand Prix, but the curse took hold when Lewis Hamilton broke his front wing (the resulting pit stop took more than a minute to complete), spinning and ended up in ninth place having started from pole position while Valtteri Bottas crashed out.

 Since 2022, the amount of special liveries run by teams on the grid have increased.
 Examples include Alfa Romeo's "Boogie" livery, which was run at the 2023 Dutch Grand Prix; during the race, Zhou Guanyu crashed out in intermediate conditions, and Bottas lost out to poor strategy from his team and ended up finishing fourteenth.
 At the 2023 Las Vegas Grand Prix, Lando Norris destroyed his Jack Daniels-liveried McLaren MCL60 after bottoming out and crashing heavily, while Piastri received a puncture after running across Lewis Hamilton and finished in tenth.
 In 2024, Mercado Libre-liveried Williams cars were involved in numerous, high-profile incident in the two races it was run, at Mexico City and São Paulo.
 In 2025, special-liveried Racing Bulls cars suffered early collision and wall-related retirements out of the 2025 British Grand Prix while running a special livery.
 Both Google Gemini-liveried McLarens suffered terminal damage in the 2025 United States Grand Prix sprint event, and was off the pace of eventual winner Max Verstappen in the main race.